 What is Phishing Fraud?

-- The goal of a phishing is to trick you into giving out your email login name and password.
+- The goal of a phishing is to trick you into giving out your email/network login name and password.

 - Phishers who get your email login name and password will send out hundreds of thousands of spam messages as you, ruining your reputation.